Statistics from Altmetric.com

 ▶ ‘Most people with anorexia nervosa should be managed on an outpatient basis, with psychological treatment (with physical monitoring) provided by a healthcare professional competent to give it and to assess the physical risk of people with eating disorders.’

 ▶ ‘People with anorexia nervosa requiring inpatient treatment should be admitted to a setting that can provide the skilled implementation of refeeding with careful physical monitoring in combination with psychosocial interventions.’

 ▶ ‘Family interventions that directly address the eating disorder should be offered to children and adolescents with anorexia nervosa.’

 Psychological therapies for anorexia nervosa

 The National Institute for Health and Clinical Excellence (NICE) guidelines1 recommend specialised outpatient psychological therapies that should last at least 6 months.
 They specify that dietary counselling on its own is not appropriate.
 They are also mindful of the essential need for monitoring of associated physical risks of anorexia nervosa.
 The aims of treatment should be to ‘reduce risk, encourage weight gain and healthy eating, reduce other symptoms related to an eating disorder, and facilitate psychological and physical recovery’.

 The psychological therapies suggested by NICE1 are cognitive behavioural therapy (CBT), interpersonal psychotherapy (IPT), cognitive analytic therapy (CAT) and focal psychodynamic therapy.
-The evidence base for the psychological treatment of anorexia nervosa is poor, apart from family therapy that directly addresses the eating disorder for children and adolescents.1 The nature of …
+The evidence base for the psychological treatment of anorexia nervosa is poor, apart from family therapy that directly addresses the eating disorder for children and adolescents.1 …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.